ibbaa/nordconnector/README.md

 ## Usage

-Copy the binary file anywhere you want, e.g. `/usr/local/bin`.
+Download the binary archive and extract the nordc executable anywhere you want, e.g. `/usr/local/bin`.
 The tool does require sudo privileges.
 At least your NordVPN username and password must be provided:

 `sudo nordc -v -u user -p password`